 If you or a loved one struggle with a gambling problem, there is hope.
-Whether you cannot seem to stop casino gambling in Atlantic City or betting on fantasy sports from the comfort of your home, treatment and support are readily available.
+Whether you cannot seem to stop casino gambling in Atlantic City, online or sports betting from the comfort of your home, treatment and support are readily available.
 The Council on Compulsive Gambling of New Jersey (CCGNJ) has helped countless people recover from disordered gambling since its inception.
 By facilitating access to various programs, services, and other resources, we work to educate the public about this disorder and provide aid to anyone who needs it.

 Our free helpline – 800-GAMBLER – gives disordered gamblers and their loved ones confidential assistance 24/7.
 If you call or text this number, know that you will be treated with compassion and understanding.
 Reaching out for help signifies bravery and strength – not weakness.
 If you or a loved one struggle with problem gambling, we offer support, treatment, and hope.Read More

 A Lifeline for the Drowning

 When someone contacts our helpline, we present them with several treatment and rehabilitation options that NJ residents can easily access.

 Our helpline can help people find local Gamblers Anonymous meetings near Freehold, Monmouth, Marlboro Township, or anywhere else in the state.
 Gamblers Anonymous meetings in New Jersey allow people to develop a supportive network of peers that have all committed to recovery from disordered gambling.
 Through this 12-step program, problem gamblers share strategies on how to resist their urges while celebrating each other’s success.
 Participating in Gamblers Anonymous greatly improves the chance of recovery.

 In most cases, a disordered gambler’s closest family members experience some emotional turmoil or trauma, as well.
 These people are also welcome to attend Gam-Anon meetings.
 By doing so, they often gain an enhanced understanding of disordered gambling and, in the process, become a better ally in their loved one’s recovery.